simonesilvestroni/m2m-website/_posts/2021-02-12-shelter-from-a-storm-bass-co-production-antiquity.md

 ### Production

-- Written and mixed by Gerald Duchene
+Written and mixed by Gerald Duchene.
-- Produced by Gerald Duchene and Simone Silvestroni
+Produced by Gerald Duchene and Simone Silvestroni.
-- Mastered by Chris Pavey
+Mastered by Chris Pavey.

+---

 {: .small }
 &copy; 2021 Gerald Duchene